 Some of the previous winning projects from the Graduate Development Programme are listed below to provide you with an insight into the varied types of projects that graduates can work on.

 One of the two winning projects from the 2016-2017 Graduate Development Programme was for Developing the Civil Service as a Graduate Employer of Choice.
 The project included benchmarking and researching ways into developing the Civil Service as a Graduate Employer of Choice and implementing a strategy to achieve this.

 The project facilitated participants to work with fellow graduates from across departments to address the challenge of developing the Civil Service as a Graduate Employer of choice.

 “Skills for Matching in the Civil Service” was one of the winning projects in the 2016-2017 Graduate Development Programme.
-The programme gave graduates who have entered the Civil and Public Service the opportunity to work on a project which researched best practice in matching skills to roles in the civil service.
+The programme gave graduates who have entered the Civil and Public Service the opportunity to work on a project which researched best practice in matching skills to roles in the Civil Service.

 The programme included mentoring, team collaboration, researching and presenting project findings.
-The work from these projects was used to deliver a framework on matching skills to roles in the public service.
+The work from these projects was used to deliver a framework on matching skills to roles in the Public Service.

-The winning team for the Graduate Development Programme in 2015-2016 was for the Online & Social Media Innovation Action Plan for the Public Appointments Service.
+The winning team for the Graduate Development Programme in 2015-2016 was for the Online and Social Media Innovation Action Plan for the Public Appointments Service.
 This project gave graduates the opportunity to deliver an online social media strategy for the Public Appointments Service.
 The results of their finding were used by the Public Appointments Service to drive a new social media strategy.